BPMNData/camunda-bpm-platform/bpmn-data-docs/extension-overview.md

 ### BPMNData Endpoint

 The project `bpmn-data-endpoint` implements a simple `POST` interface that takes incoming messages and invokes correlation.
-It dispatches every message to the default process engine which why you can only use the default engine for inter-engine communcation.
+It dispatches every message to the default process engine which is why you can only use the default engine for inter-engine communcation.
 The url of this resource is the endpoint that has to be set in process models interacting with it.
 In the distro, the default address is `http://localhost:8080/bpmn-data-endpoint/message`.

 ### Web Apps